-As shown in Figure 15, electrolysers produce hydrogen from grid connected electricity.
-Figure 16 shows the network topology and the assumed potential location of electrolysers connected to the grid and to the ports.
+As shown in Figure 15, electrolysers could produce hydrogen from grid connected electricity.
+Figure 16 shows an example of a the network topology and the assumed potential conceptual locations of electrolysers connected to the grid and to the ports.
+The exact assumed network topology and electrolyser locations to be applied in ISP modelling will be subject to the applicable IASR at the time the ISP modelling is undertaken.

-32 Water supplies are not costed within the 20222024 ISP capacity outlook models, however may be captured in future ISP assumptions.
+33 Water supplies are not costed within the 20222024 ISP capacity outlook models, however may be captured in future ISP assumptions.
 Inclusion in this section is representative of how the capacity outlook model may be configured to incorporate when/if included.